kyma-project/nats-manager/docs/user/README.md

 Kyma Eventing can use NATS as a backend to process events and send them to subscribers.

 > [!WARNING]
 > Reaching the storage size limits may cause NATS module to misbehave.
-For more information, see [NATS Pods in the Unhealty State Due to Storage Limits](./03-10-storage-limits.md).
+For more information, see [the troubleshooting guide](TBD).

 ## Features